redwoodjs/redwoodjs-com-archive/cookbook/Background_Worker.md

 That's it—we're done!
 Run your Faktory server using Docker and run the worker using `yarn rw exec faktoryWorker`.

-If your Faktory server in running and you have set the `FAKTORY_URL` correctly, you'll see the server pick up the jobs and your worker process the job.
+If your Faktory server in running and you have set `FAKTORY_URL` correctly, you'll see the server pick up the jobs and your worker process the job.